cybersparks/Spot-BTC-USD-Py-Scripts/readme.md

 - TO SET ENVRIONMENT PATH
 - FOR WINDOWS - Search About your PC Advanced System Settings on the right Environment Variable under Advanced

-# TO DO LIST
+# To Do List
-    Done - LOOK UP HOW TO SET ENVIRONMENT PATH FOR PYTHON ON PC AND OR FIND ONLINE RESOURCE TO WRITE PYTHON CODE.
+- Done - LOOK UP HOW TO SET ENVIRONMENT PATH FOR PYTHON ON PC AND OR FIND ONLINE RESOURCE TO WRITE PYTHON CODE.
-    Pending - Insert .csv module
+- Pending - Insert .csv module

 # YouTube Walkthrough for Spot BTC Price using Python
  https://www.youtube.com/watch?v=A9M4BOyoH_w